Arkansas Motorcycle Accident Lawyers

 If you have been injured in a motorcycle accident in Arkansas, you must act quickly.
 Accident victims have three years from the date of the accident to file a claim.

-In Arkansas, riders over the age of 21 are not legally required to wear a helmet when riding.
+Riders over the age of 21 are not legally required to wear a helmet when riding.
 However, safety experts urge everyone to consider wearing a helmet when riding.
-Wearing a DOT-approved helmet is the best way to reduce the risk of sustaining deadly head injuries.
+Wearing a DOT-approved helmet is the best way to reduce the risk of deadly head injuries.

 If you have purchased UM/UIM insurance, you may be able to file a claim with your insurance company.
 Your attorney can help you determine how to obtain the maximum compensation after a crash.